mooreds/docs-1/references/connectors/zoom-documentation.md

 ## dashboard_crc

-Get CRC Port usage hour by hour for a specified time period <aside class='notice'>We will report a maximum of one month.
-For example, if "from" is set to "2017-08-05" and "to" is "2017-10-10" we will adjust "from" to "2017-09-10"</aside>.
+Get CRC Port usage hour by hour for a specified time period We will report a maximum of one month.
+For example, if "from" is set to "2017-08-05" and "to" is "2017-10-10" we will adjust "from" to "2017-09-10".

 <details><summary>Parameters</summary>